adaptyteam/adapty-docs/versioned_docs/version-3.0/client-api.md

 1. **Analyze MRR from Marketing Campaigns**: Measure the impact of last year's marketing campaigns in the USA to see which ones brought in the highest revenue, with weekly tracking.
 Use the [Retrieve analytics data](client-api#retrieve-analytics-data) method for this.

 2. **Track Cohort Retention Over Time**: Follow retention by cohort to spot drop-off points and compare cohorts over time, revealing trends and key moments where engagement strategies could boost retention.
-Limited to the App Store, a specific product, and the USA.
+Limited to App Store, a specific product, and the USA.
 Use the [Retrieve cohort data](client-api#retrieve-cohort-data) method for this.

 3. **Evaluate Conversion Rates Across Channels**: Analyze conversion rates for key acquisition channels to see which are most effective in driving first-time purchases.
 This helps prioritize marketing spend on high-performing channels.
 Use the [Retrieve conversion data](client-api#retrieve-conversion-data) method for this.